loopinf/GSPHAR/analysis/custom_loss_functions_for_volatility_jumps.md

    - However, all custom loss functions showed significant improvements in predicting large jumps

 2. **Asymmetric MSE performed best on large jumps**:
-   - The asymmetric MSE model showed the largest improvement on large jumps (+13.13%)
+   - The asymmetric MSE model showed the largest improvement on large jumps (+13.13% with 3-epoch training)
-   - However, it also had the worst overall MAE (0.3884)
+   - However, it also had the worst overall MAE (0.3884 with 3-epoch training)

 3. **Weighted MSE and Hybrid Loss showed balanced improvements**:
-   - Both models showed moderate improvements on large jumps (+5.80% and +6.64% respectively)
+   - Both models showed moderate improvements on large jumps (+5.80% and +6.64% respectively with 3-epoch training)
    - They had a smaller degradation in overall MAE compared to the asymmetric model

 4. **Market-specific improvements**: